rafaelogic/ticker-test/README.md

 # OR when running the ticker every 15 minutes
 php artisan queue:listen database --queue=ticker
 ```
-Note: Go to `app/Console/Kernel.php` and uncommented the scheduled run to populate your database with data without waiting for 15 minutes to execute.
+Note: Go to `app/Console/Kernel.php` and uncomment the scheduled task without execution time to instantly populate your database, rather than waiting the default 15 minutes for execution.

 ## Search
-**via Ui**
+**via UI**
 Go to `localhost`

 **via API**